tee3/homedir/README.md

 processes the list and turns it into commands to Homebrew, `apt-get`, `yum`, etc. would be an interesting approach.

+The system install scripts are written in the least-common denominator language for the system on which it runs.

 ## fedora

 To install system packages for Fedora-based systems (via yum), run the